 Navigating the insurance system can be challenging, which is why we are available to assist patients and families and answer questions.

 We understand that patient billing can sometimes be confusing and difficult to understand.
 Learn more about patient billing and financial assistance at McLean.

 Patients seeking access to their medical records should contact McLean’s Health Information Management Department for more information.

 Families and friends can visit patients at the hospital, during visiting hours and with permission of the patient.

 McLean’s Patient and Family Advisory Council (PFAC) serves as a forum to promote excellent patient and family-centered care.

-McLean’s public awareness campaign, Deconstructing Stigma: A Change in Thought Can Change a Life, works to erase the stigma surrounding mental health.
+McLean’s public awareness campaign, Deconstructing Stigma: Changing Attitudes About Mental Health, works to erase the stigma surrounding mental health.